 The prestigious annual competition — sponsored by R&D Magazine and recognizing the 100 most innovative technologies of the past year — is widely considered the “Oscars” of innovation.
 The magazine named 169 finalists in August, with the 100 winners announced November 17 at the 2017 R&D 100 Awards and Technology Conference in Orlando.

 A total of 130 R&D 100 Awards have gone to Argonne scientists since the competition’s inception in 1964.

 - Seth Darling, Jeff Elam, Ed Barry, Anil Mane, Joseph Libera and Jason Avila, “Oleo Sponge” (Center for Nanoscale Materials, a DOE Office of Science User Facility, Energy Systems division)

-- Nate Evans and Michael L. Thompson, “Multiple Operating System Rotation Environment Moving Target Defense” (MORE MTD) (Global Security Sciences division)
+- Nate Evans and Michael L. Thompson, “Multiple Operating System Rotation Environment Moving Target Defense” (MORE MTD) (Strategic Security Sciences division)

 “We’re immensely proud of the accomplished scientists and engineers who make up the Argonne community — and particularly those individuals who earned this prestigious recognition.” - Paul K. Kearns, Laboratory Director.

 R&D Magazine honored the Oleo Sponge with three awards — R&D 100 Award, Gold Special Recognition Award for Green Tech and R&D Editor’s Choice Award for Mechanical/Materials research.
 The publication also honored Argonne’s MORE MTD technology with the R&D 100 Award.